silbermoewe/posts-2015/gijon.md

 ![](DSC01388)

-Gijon is a mid-sized harbour city.
-There's a parking lot a little bit off the city centre that is marked for camper vans.
+Gijón is a mid-sized harbour city.
+There’s a parking lot a little bit off the city centre that is marked for camper vans.
 A group of young campers have a trailer behind their motorhome filled with small, loud motorbikes.
-In the moment they're tired of making noise with those they start lighting up a lot of firework on the beach nearby.
+In the moment they’re tired of making noise with those they start lighting up a lot of firework on the beach nearby.
 Another neighbour disturbs Kolja by peeing directly out of the door of his van, laying in his bed.

 ![](DSC01389)
 ![](DSC01390)
 ![](DSC01393)

 Next day we walk through the city.
-Sadly the Museum of trains where Kolja wanted to go is closed.
+Sadly the railway museum where Kolja wanted to go is closed.
 We find a nice little restaurant where we get *Menu del Día*: Starters are Russian salad and asparagus with mayonnaise.

 ![](IMG_9798)
 ![](IMG_9801)